Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weight_edit.rst

 =======

-Here is an example of various effects achieved using *Vertex Weight Edit* modifier (together with its fellow :doc:`Vertex Weight Proximity</modeling/modifiers/modify/weight_proximity>` modifier) to generate weights used by the :doc:`Displace</modeling/modifiers/deform/displace>` modifier.
+Here is an example of various effects achieved using *Vertex Weight Edit* modifier (together with the :doc:`Vertex Weight Proximity </modeling/modifiers/modify/weight_proximity>` modifier) to generate weights used by the :doc:`Displace </modeling/modifiers/deform/displace>` modifier.

 .. list-table::
    *Curve Map* variations.